Scot McKnight: Career

+Jesus Creed

 McKnight is a prolific author, and has written more than fifty books.
-One of his most popular books, The Jesus Creed, won the Christianity Today book award for 2004 in the area of Christian living, and has spawned a number of popular small group studies and a DVD series.
+His book The Jesus Creed won the Christianity Today book award for 2004 in the area of Christian living, and has spawned a number of small group studies and a DVD series.

 McKnight's blog, Jesus Creed (formerly hosted by Beliefnet and now by Patheos) is currently one of the most popular Evangelical blogs online.

-McKnight is a popular author and speaker on issues related to the emerging church; his blog was named the most popular blog online related to the movement.
+McKnight is an author and speaker on issues related to the emerging church; his blog was named the most popular blog online related to the movement.
 He has supported many of the movement's aims.
 In recent years, however, he has expressed concern about the direction of the movement, particularly regarding the "emergent" stream within the emerging church and some of the work of Brian McLaren.
 McKnight and California pastor Dan Kimball more or less officially broke with the emerging movement, and have since formed ReGeneration, an initiative that focuses on ministry to and with young adults.

 McKnight has lectured in numerous countries, including Canada, South Korea, Australia, New Zealand, South Africa, Denmark, England, and Ireland.
 He has also been identified with the New Perspective on Paul.